-- Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes
+- Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe & effective care - Taking action to enable all children to have the best outcomes

-We believe that our school provides a caring, positive, safe and stimulating environment in which pupils can learn.
-We take a child-centred approach, and promote the social, physical and emotional wellbeing of each pupil.
+We believe that our school provides a caring, positive, safe and stimulating environment in which pupils can learn, taking a child-centred approach and promoting the social, physical and emotional wellbeing of each pupil.
 Pupils are taught about safeguarding both on and offline, including how to adjust their behaviour to reduce risks, keep themselves safe and build resilience; and are made aware of this Policy through the PSHEE programme and other means of sharing information appropriate to their age and understanding, within a broad and balanced curriculum.

 The school will raise child protection and safeguarding concerns with parents or carers at the earliest appropriate opportunity (unless to do so would put the child at risk of further harm), and work in partnership with them and other agencies to improve outcomes.
-Parental consent is not required for referral to statutory agencies.
+Parental consent is not required for referrals to statutory agencies.
 Teachers recognise their professional safeguarding responsibilities, as defined in The Teachers' Standards 2012.
 All staff acknowledge that it is their duty to report child protection concerns to social care services and to assist in child protection enquiries to support children in need.
 Staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned, staff should always act in the best interests of the child.

-This policy is written in accordance with all legislation related to safeguarding in schools; Keeping Children Safe in Education September 2021; the London Child Protection Procedures March 2018; Working Together to Safeguard Children 2018 (as updated in 2020); Information Sharing 2018; and Safeguarding Handbook: Andrew Hall, Safeguarding in Schools 2019.
+This policy is written in accordance with all current and updated legislation related to safeguarding in schools; the most recent edition of Keeping Children Safe in Education (KCSIE); the London Child Protection Procedures; Working Together to Safeguard Children; Information Sharing ; and Safeguarding Handbook: Andrew Hall, Safeguarding in Schools.
 All sources of information can be found in Appendix 9.